Optimizing Agentic Reasoning with Retrieval via Synthetic Semantic Information Gain Reward

 BibTeX

-@article{hu2026inforeasoner, title={Optimizing Agentic Reasoning with Retrieval via Synthetic Semantic Information Gain Reward}, author={Hu, Senkang and Dai, Yong and Zhao, Yuzhi and Tao, Yihang and Guo, Yu and Fang, Zhengru and Kwong, Sam Tak Wu and Fang, Yuguang}, journal={arXiv preprint arXiv:2602.00845}, year={2026} }
+@inproceedings{hu2026inforeasoner, title={Optimizing Agentic Reasoning with Retrieval via Synthetic Semantic Information Gain Reward}, author={Hu, Senkang and Dai, Yong and Zhao, Yuzhi and Tao, Yihang and Guo, Yu and Fang, Zhengru and Kwong, Sam Tak Wu and Fang, Yuguang}, booktitle={Proceedings of the 43rd International Conference on Machine Learning (ICML)}, year={2026} }

 Disclaimer: This page is an overview for quick reading.
 For formal definitions, complete derivations, experiment protocols, and final conclusions, please refer to the original paper and official release.